U.S. Bank Altitude Go card basics

 - Travel

-Cardholders can redeem Altitude points by heading to the U.S Bank’s online rewards center in their online account and mobile app.
-There’s also a travel portal where you can book flights and hotels directly using points.
+Cardholders can redeem Altitude points by heading to the U.S. Bank's online rewards center in their online account and mobile app.
+There's also a travel portal where you can book flights and hotels directly using points, but, unlike some cards, you don't get a higher redemption rate on travel.

 Cashback rewards come in the form of a statement credit or a deposit to a linked U.S. Bank savings or checking account.
-There’s also a 2,500 minimum redemption for cash back.
-U.S. Bank points never expire as long as your account is open and in good standing.
+If you don't have a U.S. Bank account, then plan to stick with statement credits if you don't want to use the online rewards center.
+U.S. Bank points never expire as long as your account is active.

 Enrollment is required to participate in Real-Time Rewards, which is done through your U.S. Bank online account and not available via mobile banking.